Seally/yastm/README.md

 appropriate.
 Replace `base-vs2022` with `base-vs2019` if you're using VS2019.

 The `msvc142` hidden preset uses MSVC 14.2 (VS2019) while `msvc143` uses
 MSVC 14.3 (VS2022) as their names suggest.
-Public builds normally use the 14.2 compiler, but the 14.3 build is done to make sure the code compiles under that compiler as well.
-Use whichever compiler you find appropriate for your own builds.
+Public builds for 1.5.x and pre-1.6.629 normally use the 14.2 compiler.
+The 14.3 build is used for the 1.6.629+ version.

 ```json
 {